icons8/lunacy-docs/docs/tools_new.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_generated_avatar_background.png" height="auto"><source src="/public/tools_generated_avatar_background.mp4" type="video/mp4"></video>

+### Working with built-in avatars

+The default collection of avatars built into Lunacy includes five images, which you can use even if you’re offline.
+When you’re online, you have access to the full collection of avatars featuring photos of real-life models.

+Once you've added a built-in avatar (with **Real-life photo** enabled in the right panel), here's how you **generate a new one**:

+- Select the avatar and click the refresh button (<embed type="image/svg+xml" alt="Refresh/Normal" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/Wrpud5KNLUe9hzSDiwGnew.svg" width="24" />) at the top-left corner of the frame.
+- Select one or several avatars and press `Shift + R` or **Generate avatar** in the right panel.

+Although avatars appear as circles when you add them to the canvas, they’re actually rounded rectangles, so you can <a href="https://lunacy.docs.icons8.com/tips/#adjusting-the-corner-radius-setting-for-rectangles" target="_blank">modify their corner radius</a> if you need.

+Moreover, you can **create avatars from any shape**.
+To do this, select a shape, then enable the **Avatar tool** and click **Generate avatar** in the **right panel**:

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_avatar_from_shapes.png" height="auto"><source src="/public/tools_avatar_from_shapes.mp4" type="video/mp4"></video>

+Also, Lunacy remembers the size of the most recent avatar you add, so the next time you use the tool, the generated avatar will match the previous size.

 ## Scale tool

 Using the **Scale tool**, you can proportionally resize any of your layers, **except for**:
-- locked layers
+- Locked layers
-- layers nested in component instances.
+- Layers nested in component instances

 To activate the **Scale tool**, press `K` or select it on the toolbar.
-Then, select the element you want to resize and use the bounding box handles to resize it:
+Then, select the element you want to resize and use the bounding box handles to resize it.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_scaling_on_canvas.png" height="auto"><source src="/public/tools_scaling_on_canvas.mp4" type="video/mp4"></video>

 The **Scale tool** preserves the aspect ratio and also scales any borders and/or effects applied to the layer.

-With the **Scale tool** enabled, you can set precise values to change the layer size in the right panel, and the tool will scale the layer and its properties accordingly:
+With the **Scale tool** enabled, you can set precise values to change the layer size in the right panel, and the tool will scale the layer and its properties accordingly.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_scaling_right_panel.png" height="auto"><source src="/public/tools_scaling_right_panel.mp4" type="video/mp4"></video>